hector-nimiq/nimeth-atomicswap/README.md

 Enter 1 to send NIM for ETH, or 2 to receive NIM for ETH: 2
 ```

-`NQ03 6XDJ ESDT 0JDD ATF9 TB32 R2JY CBT9 19N9` is the Nimiq wallet managed by this tool.
-You need to give this address to your counterparty.
+`NQ03 6XDJ ESDT 0JDD ATF9 TB32 R2JY CBT9 19N9` (for example) is the Nimiq wallet managed by this tool.
+You need to give the address that your tool gives you to your counterparty.

 At the prompt type `2` and press `Enter`.